Eppo-exp/sdk-test-data/package-testing/testing-api/README.md

 ## Getting data from the server

 The server will respond with UFC and Bandit model config data at `/flag-config/v1/config` and `/flag-config/v1/bandits` just as the current Eppo API server does via CDN.
-The server will also populate the _E-TAG_ header and check the _IF-NONE-MATCH_ header and respond appropriately.
+The server will also populate the _ETAG_ header and check the _IF-NONE-MATCH_ header and respond appropriately.

 ```shell
 curl --location 'localhost:5000/flag-config/v1/config?sdkname=mySdkNAme' \